Literacy Plan

 Efforts to Identify Dyslexia

-FASTBRIDGE earlyReading in K-1 and CBMReading, aReading, and AUTOreading data in grades 2-5 will be analysed to identify students who possess characteristics of Dyslexia.
-Students will be referred to our Problem Solving Team.
+FASTBRIDGE earlyReading in K-1 and CBMReading, aReading, and AUTOreading data in grades 2-5 will be analyzed to identify students who possess characteristics of Dyslexia.
+Students will be referred to our Child Collaboration Team.
 Evidence-based interventions will be implemented and progress monitored.
 A student who does not show timely, appropriate response to the intervention is administered a diagnostic assessment by a team designated to problem solve at the building level.
-Students who show strong tendencies for Dyslexia will receive an intervention such HillRAP or prescribed PRESS interventions.
+Students who show strong tendencies for Dyslexia will receive an intervention such as HillRAP or prescribed PRESS intervention.

 Progress Monitoring